The video above demonstrates an actionable Orbilift prototype. As it moves, it stays balanced and the gear-set, that stabilises the seat, works well.

-Following the success of the Orbilift prototype, we turned our attention, to further developing the transmission and steering systems.
+Following the success of the Orbilift prototype, we turned our attention to its steering system.

 We have commenced engineering, for a full scale, multi-modal prototype, able to carry 130kg.

-Multimodal means: transformable from rolling mode to climbing mode, with adjustable platform height and variable footprint.
+Multimodal means: transformable from rolling mode to climbing mode, with adjustable height and variable footprint.

-Victor is an award-winning Australian architect, who graduated from the University of Sydney with First Class Honours.
-The video below shows him explaining one aspect of the invention - the unique gear-set that stabilises the seat.
+The video above shows him explaining one aspect of Orbilift - the unique gear-set that stabilises the seat-platform.

 _________________